JMariadlcs/raffle-frontend/README.md

 # Raffle Front End
 This is a full stack decentralized Raffle App using Chainlink VRF and Chainlink Keepers, Solidity and Next.js from workshop from Chainlink Hackathon Spring 2022.

-This repo contains all the stuff for the front-end part, the front-end is hold on [raffle-frontend](https://github.com/JMariadlcs/raffle-full-stack).
+This repo contains all the stuff for the front-end part, the back-end is hold on [raffle-frontend](https://github.com/JMariadlcs/raffle-full-stack).

 To achieve fully descentralization the Front-End has been uploaded to IPFS: ipfs://QmQcHesAvg1bvvML582v3ZFbF5fnTiakwRDFs1LhG1o4BF.